 Clause 8.8.3(ba) of the Rules also provides an ongoing role for the Panel including an obligation to review the template at least every three years or as the AEMC directs.
-The regular reviews of the template will ensure its consistency with the Rules and provide a continual improvement focus.
+The Panel intends to regularly reviews of the template in order towill ensure its consistency with the Rules and to provide a continual improvement focus.